dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 </p>

 <span class='red'>I-know-everything:</span> Today the topic of interest is very interesting.
-It's Transfer Learning in NLP.
-Can we transfer the knowledge learned about the language and fine-tune it to task at hand.
+It's <span class='purple'>Transfer Learning in NLP.</span> Can we transfer the knowledge learned about the language and fine-tune it to task at hand.
 It's the similar concept we saw in [Power of Transfer Learning](https://dudeperf3ct.github.io/transfer/learning/catsvsdogs/2018/11/20/Power-of-Transfer-Learning/) for Computer Vision.

 <span class='green'>I-know-nothing:</span> Will we be using same embedding models which we learned in previous posts?
 Will the transfer learning in NLP be same as in CV i.e. train on some large dataset and finetune with some target data?

 <span class='red'>I-know-everything:</span> Well, there's a catch and to answer your first question no. We will not be using traditional embedding models.
 And the answer to your second question, the answer is yes.

-The [embedding models](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#embeddings) which we disscused earlier like [word2vec](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec), [GLoVe](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#glove) and [fastText](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#fasttext) are fantastic in capturing meaning of individual words and their relationships by leveraging large datasets.
-These model generate word vectors of n-dimension which is used by neural network as starting point of training.
+The [embedding models](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#embeddings) which we disscused earlier like [word2vec](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec), [GLoVe](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#glove) and [fastText](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#fasttext) are <span class='red'>fantastic in capturing meaning of individual words and their relationships by leveraging large datasets.</span> These model generate word vectors of n-dimension which is used by neural network as starting point of training.
 The word vectors can be initialized to lists of random numbers before a model is trained for a specific task, or initialized with word vectors obtained from above embedding models.

 Here is one such relationship learned through embeddings,